DrinkinTea22/TeaHud/README.md

 [Screentshots](https://imgur.com/a/80qQmgB)

 # Customizations:
-1. Last Damage Done + SpectatorTournament hud + Transparent Viewmodels + Custom Panel
+1. Last Damage Done + SpectatorTournament hud + Transparent Viewmodels + Custom Panel + Full Class Model
 2. Colors: Go to "TeaHud/Resource/Clientscheme" and there you have a template with some colors used in the hud.

 |**Gamemodes**|**Support**|